Portugal named Europe’s best tourist destination - again

 Awards in other major categories include Europe’s Leading Adventure Tourism Destination (Azores), Europe’s Leading Beach Destination (Algarve) and Europe’s Leading City Destination (Porto).

-“The votes are cast by thousands of professionals in the travel industry coming from all countries of the world, and this year Portugal earned over thirty awards for its destinations, regions, products and services,” reads a press release from the Ministry of Economy and the Sea, which oversees the tourism sector.
+“The votes are cast by thousands of professionals in the travel industry coming from all countries of the world, and this year Portugal earned over thirty awards for its destinations, regions, products and services,” reads a press release from the Ministry of the Economy and Maritime Affairs, which oversees the tourism sector.

 “The distinctions in over thirty categories in the European edition of the World Travel Awards 2022, is of particular significance after the difficult pandemic years.
-It is with pride that we see our tourism companies and professionals being acknowledged by their international peers.
+It is with pride that we see our tourism companies and professionals being acknowledged by their international peers,” said Rita Marques, the Secretary of State for Tourism, Trade and Services.

-“All the agents of the sector are to be congratulated by meeting the challenge of consolidating Portugal as a tourist destination of excellence, in whatever circumstances,” said the Secretary of State for Tourism, Trade and Services, Rita Marques.
+“All the agents of the sector are to be congratulated by meeting the challenge of consolidating Portugal as a tourist destination of excellence, in whatever circumstances.”

+The Passadiços do Paiva attraction, a meticulously maintained walking route through stunning scenery alongside the banks of the River Paiva in northwest Portugal continues to earn praise, winning Awards in two categories: Europe’s Leading Adventure Tourist Attraction and Europe’s Leading Tourist Attraction.

-Portugal’s capital Lisbon alone won six awards including Europe’s Leading Seaside Metropolitan Destination, Europe’s Leading City Break Destination and Europe’s Leading Cruise Destination 2022.
+Portugal’s capital Lisbon alone won six awards including Europe’s Leading Seaside Metropolitan Destination, Europe’s Leading City Break Destination and Europe’s Leading Cruise Destination.

 - Europe’s Leading Adventure Tourism Destination 2022 – Azores Islands